All good marketing strategies start with clear objectives. And social media is no exception.

 #8 – Enhance customer service

 Social media isn’t just a marketing channel—many businesses use it as a customer service channel too.

 If you’re one of them, your primary goal might be to use social media to improve customer service and deliver better experiences for your customers.

 How to do it:

-Set up brand pages on all the major social platforms your customers are active on, then use a social media inbox tool like Agorapulse or Pallyy to manage all your interactions from one unified inbox.
+Set up brand pages on all the major social platforms your customers are active on, then use a social media inbox tool like Pallyy to manage all your interactions from one unified inbox.
 That way, your team can respond to messages and provide support from a single dashboard.

 To measure customer service, you can look at metrics, such as:

 - Customer satisfaction score (CSAT)

 You can also look at qualitative sources like customer testimonials, surveys, complaints, etc.